markandrus/comah/README.md

 You can specify the number of tests each job runs concurrently with `-k`.
 When no argument is supplied, the number of concurrent tests is unbounded: pocha (or a child process) will run every test assigned to it concurrently.
 This is most useful for asynchronous tests.
+The default value is arbitrarily set to 5.

 ### Specifying a ratio of jobs to tests with `-j X:Y`